Identifying and Treating Carpenter Ants

 TREATING CARPENTER ANT INFESTATIONS

 Effective treatment of carpenter ant infestations requires reaching ants you see and those you don't.
-Carpenter ants often set up satellite nests; when one nest is found, others may exist.2 Perimeter treatments around your home and localized indoor treatments with Amdro Quick Kill Carpenter Bee, Ant & Termite Killer, available in ready-to-use and concentrate forms, quickly and effectively kills carpenter ants.
+Carpenter ants often set up satellite nests; when one nest is found, others may exist.2 Perimeter treatments around your home and localized indoor treatments with Amdro Quick Kill Carpenter Bee, Ant & Termite Killer Ready To Use quickly and effectively kills carpenter ants.
 These products provide ongoing protection for up to three months outdoors and up to 12 months indoors.

-Powerful, effective bait products, such as Amdro Kills Ants Ant Killing Bait (Bait Stations) and Amdro Ant Block Home Perimeter Ant Bait (Granules) complement these treatments by targeting carpenter ants in areas they frequent as they move between outdoor and indoor nests.
+A powerful, effective bait product such as Amdro Ant Killer for Outdoor Home Perimeter granules complements these treatments by targeting carpenter ants in areas they frequent as they move between outdoor and indoor nests.
 If a severe infestation strikes your home and you suspect serious carpenter ant damage, seek out a qualified pest professional for structural evaluation and treatment.

 Carpenter ants can leave tell-tale sawdust in their wake.